xuehao0806/traffic_time_series_prediction/README.md

 * Open the Anaconda Navigator and select the `Home` tab.
 * Launch Spyder from the Navigator.
 This approach may not set your desired working directory automatically.
 * Once Spyder opens, you can set the root directory by navigating to `File > Open` and selecting your project's root directory.
-* To ensure Spyder is using the correct interpreter from your environment, go to `Preferences > Python interpreter > Use the following Python interpreter` and select the Python interpreter associated with your `Deep_Learning` environment.
+* To ensure Spyder is using the correct interpreter from your environment, go to `Tools > Preferences > Python interpreter > <Path to anaconda> / Anaconda3/envs/Deep_Learning` and select the Python interpreter associated with your `Deep_Learning` environment.
 This might require navigating to your environment's directory and selecting the python executable.

 ### 5. Running the Files